Jared Champion: Personal life

-Outside of Cage the Elephant, Champion composes instrumental and hip-hop pieces as a hobby.
-In late 2015 to early 2016, he scored a short film featured in the Nashville Film Festival.

 In November 2014, Champion's first daughter was born.
 In June 2016, he proposed to his now wife, Alicia.
 In July 2017, Champion and Alicia got married.
 In January 2019, the couple welcomed their second daughter.

+Outside of Cage the Elephant, Champion composes instrumental and hip-hop pieces as a hobby.
+In late 2015 to early 2016, he scored a short film featured in the Nashville Film Festival.
 Champion is a keen soccer fan and an avid supporter of Arsenal F.C.

 Accomplishments

 In 2014, Cage the Elephant was nominated for the Best Alternative Music Album for Melophobia, at the 57th Annual Grammy Awards.
 In 2016, Cage the Elephant won the Grammy Award for Best Rock Album for Tell Me I'm Pretty, winning again in 2019 for Social Cues.
 In 2025 the band's song "Neon Pill" was nominated for best Alternative Music Performance at the 67th annual Grammys.